1. Output information

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

-Household projections are available online and can be downloaded free of charge in CSV and Excel file types.
+Household projections are available online and can be downloaded free of charge in Microsoft Excel and CSV format.
 Graphs, textual background information and supporting documents are provided as part of each release.

-Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel file types.
+Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
 We also offer users the option to download the narrative in PDF format.
 In some instances, other software may be used or may be available on request.
+For further information, please refer to the contact details in the previous paragraph.

 For information regarding conditions of access to data, please refer to the following: